Showing posts with label Blockbuster. Show all posts

 McDonald's & Blockbuster

-Opening in December 2001 as the first of its kind (remember, the "heady times" mentioned yesterday) and renovating circa 2008, the McDonald's features an adjoining Blockbuster.
-It used to be really cool at the time but also an odd combination: McDonald's and movies?
-(I guess the Redbox kiosks installed circa 2006 at most McDonald's fulfills a similar purpose).
-The 2008 remodel cut down on the huge cavernous feel of the original store for a separation into the three "zones" developed around that time, an area for kids near the Playplace indoor playground (which it always had), the "Grab n Go" zone, and the "couches" area.
-I didn't really like the post-remodel version.
-I remember when I went for a "McTeacher" night when teachers made burgers for charity in middle school.
+Opening in December 2001 as the first of its kind and receiving its first renovation around 2008, College Station was once the home of an extremely rare (only three were ever built) McDonald's/Blockbuster combo store.
+While the two had separate addresses (1748 Rock Prairie Road for the Blockbuster and 1750 Rock Prairie Road for the McDonald's), you could access the stores from each other on the inside and in many ways as a prototype for the Redbox kiosks, which McDonald's first developed as a wholly owned subsidiary before it was sold to Coinstar.1 The 2008 remodel cut down on the huge cavernous feel of the original store for a separation into three separate dining areas that the company was pushing at the time, an area for kids near the Playplace indoor playground (which it always had), the "Grab n Go" zone, and the "couches" area.
+I didn't really like the post-remodel version, but I remember being impressed with the original layout when I went for a "McTeacher" night when teachers made burgers for charity in middle school.

 Monday, January 17, 2011